sdjbabin/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction
 "Flight Price Prediction: GitHub repo for ML-based airline ticket price forecasting.
 Collect, preprocess data, train models, deploy, and evaluate.
 Open-source under MIT License."

+# Steps for opening the api through python flask in local server
+### Step 1:
+Download the folders named "Code"
+### Step 2:
+Run Command Prompt in the Code folder, and type "python server.py"
+### Step 3:
+Go to the folder named "Client" inside the "Code" folder and click on "app.html" to preview the api on your local host server.

 # Title: Flight Price Prediction Model - Flight Fare-Caster

 # Description: